-Members are eligible for appointment only if the Commonwealth Minister is satisfied they have the skills, experience or knowledge in at least one of the following fields:
+Members are eligible for appointment only if the Commonwealth Minister is satisfied they are a person with disability, have lived experience with disability, or have the skills, experience or knowledge in one or more of the following fields:

-- the operation of insurance schemes, compensation schemes or schemes with long term liabilities;
+- the operation of insurance schemes, compensation schemes or schemes with long term liabilities

-- financial management;
+- financial management

 - corporate governance.